Rice Pudding Recipes (2 Ways)

 What’s the difference between the baked and double-boiler rice pudding?

-The baked version is a large-batch recipe cooked slowly in the oven (about 3 to 3 1/2 hours) in a 4-quart mold.
-The double-boiler version is a smaller stovetop batch that cooks in about 40 minutes and uses an egg for extra creaminess.
+The baked version is a large-batch recipe cooked slowly in the oven (3–3½ hours).
+The double-boiler version is a smaller stovetop batch that cooks faster (about 40 minutes) and uses an egg for extra creaminess.

 Can I serve rice pudding warm or cold?